 To install the tag, go to Google Tag Manger, click on “Triggers” in the side menu.
 For “trigger type” click on “history change”, then click “save”.

 Next click “variables” and click to check/tick all of the “History” variables, including “New history fragment” and “history source”.
 Refresh everything and then navigate back to your website.
+With its widespread usage, whenever a particular platform is employed, upgraded editions are readily available to optimize data tracking.
+For instance, while using Magento, Magento 2 Google Tag Manager plugin excels in compatibility compared to the standard Google Tag Manager.

 Single Page Applications can provide a higher standard of user experience, which in turn can give your company a competitive advantage.
 However, even with experienced developers and a highly skilled team of SEO executives, the deployment of a SPA, rarely seems to go smoothly.
 It can certainly help to be aware of all the common problems related to SPAs and SEO, so that you can prevent many of them from occurring in the first place.